In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 Ransom Paid: $4.5 million

-On July 31, 2020, CWT, a US business travel management company, announced that its systems had been infected by a ransomware attack and that it had paid the ransom.
+On July 31, 2020, CWT, a US business travel management company, announced that a ransomware attack had infected its systems and had paid the ransom.
 The attackers claimed to have knocked 30,000 firm computers offline and stolen important corporate files using ransomware known as Ragnar Locker.

 The data release might have been disastrous for CWT, which serves one-third of S&P 500 firms.
 As a result, on July 28, 2020, a few days before Reuters published the incident, the company paid the hackers $4.5 million as ransom.